fourpastmidnight/custom_git_prompt/README.md

 <dt>SH_PS1_FORMAT_STRING</dt>
 <dd>
   <p>Defines the tokens that define what portions of the bash prompt should be displayed, and in what order.
 The <samp>SH_PS1_PROMPT</samp> is always appended to this string.</p>
-  <p>If this variable is undeclared, null, or empty, it defaults to <samp>"%u%z%h%w%v"</samp>.
+  <p>If this variable is undeclared, null, or empty, it defaults to <samp>"uzhwv"</samp>.
 By default, this results in the following prompt:</p>
   <pre>username@host pwd [git_repository_info]
 $</pre>
   <p>If you are not inside a git repository (or <code>__git_ps1</code> is not defined), then the <samp>[git_repository_info]</samp> is not displayed.</p>
-  <p>The meanings of the format specifier tokens are listed below:</p>
+  <p>The meaning of each of the format specifier tokens is listed in the table below:</p>
   <table summary="SH_PS1_FORMAT_STRING format token descriptions.">
 	  <thead>
 	    <tr>